 There will be a period of 6 months after the initial full test to allow you to fix the issues before a free retest.
 The re-test will pick up any minor outstanding errors.

 The number of fixes that are needed to make your website fully accessible could vary.
-If your website was built by us, there is likely to only be a few fixes..
-However, if this a site that has not been developed with accessibility in mind, there could be many.
-HeX Productions can help you to plan your priorities, offer development services to ensure that you complete these fixes accurately and in a timely manner.
+If your website was built by us, there are likely to only be a few fixes.
+However, if a site has not been developed with accessibility in mind, there could be many.
+HeX Productions can help you to plan your priorities, and offer development services to ensure that you complete these fixes accurately and in a timely manner.

 We can also provide support with editor training to future-proof your digital service.